 Ewing's sarcoma can spread (metastasize) to other parts of the body, such as the lungs, bone marrow, and other soft tissues.

 When compared with other cancers, malignant bone tumors like Ewing's sarcoma are rare.
-Of these rare tumors, Ewing's sarcoma is the second most common in children and young adults.
-According to data on children younger than 15 years old, approximately 1.7 children out of a million develop the disease.
+Of these rare bone tumors, Ewing's sarcoma is the second most common in children and young adults.
+According to data on children younger than 15 years old, approximately 1.7 children out of 1 million develop the disease.

 Recently, doctors have defined the disease to include four types of cancer, referred to as the Ewing's Family of Tumor (EFT).
-This includes the Ewing's sarcoma of bone, the Ewing's sarcoma of soft tissue, primitive neuroectodermal tumor (PNET) which may occur in both bone and soft tissue, and Askin's tumor, a PNET that occurs in the bones of the chest.
+This includes:

 This article focuses on Ewing's sarcoma of bone.